 Subject to the foregoing uncertainties, based on our current income and assets and the value of our ADSs and outstanding ordinary shares, we do not expect to be classified as a PFIC for our taxable year ended December 31, 2014 or in the foreseeable future.
 While we do not anticipate becoming a PFIC, changes in the nature of our income or assets, or fluctuations in the market price of our ADSs or ordinary shares, may cause us to become a PFIC for future taxable years.
 In estimating the value of our goodwill and other unbooked intangibles, we have taken into account market capitalization, which may fluctuate over time.
 Among other factors, if our market capitalization subsequently declines, we may be or become classified as a PFIC for the current or future taxable years.
-Under circumstances where revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce passive income significant amounts of cash for working capital or other purposes, our risk of becoming classified as a PFIC may substantially increase.
+Under circumstances where revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce non-passive income or where we determine not to deploy significant amounts of cash for working capital or other purposes, our risk of becoming classified as a PFIC may substantially increase.